 Am I a candidate for bariatric revision?

-Bariatric revision is a procedure designed for patients who had undergone gastric bypass surgery and who are experiencing post-surgical weight regain.
+Bariatric revision is a procedure designed for patients who had undergone gastric bypass surgery or sleeve gastrectomy, and who are experiencing post-surgical weight regain.

 How long does the procedure take?